-Web 2.0 and small businesses have been among the early adopters of external cloud storage, which allows customers to use their applications without having to buy expensive equipment or hire large
+Web 2.0 and small businesses have been among the early adopters of external cloud storage, which allows customers to use their applications without having to buy expensive equipment or hire large IT staffs.

 While an internal cloud's infrastructure sites inside the data center, an external storage cloud is hosted by a service provider located outside the data center.
 Like internal clouds, external clouds can be public or private.
 Public external clouds are shared by many, while private clouds are usually dedicated to one customer and hosted at the service provider's facility.